ourPLCC/plcc/docs/User/Install.md

 Using Docker Desktop, you can download, install, and run a container in a single command.

-### 4.1.
-Install for use in Docker

 Install and run
 [Docker Desktop](https://www.docker.com/products/docker-desktop/).

-### 4.2.
-Use PLCC in Docker

-The following mounts the current working directory into /workdir inside the container and starts an interactive shell inside the container that has access to all of the PLCC commands as well as
+With Docker Desktop running, the following mounts the current working directory into /workdir inside the container and starts an interactive shell inside the container that has access to all of the PLCC commands as well as